-It’s important to note that without a cancer diagnosis, some insurance companies can limit the frequency with which you can get screened, so if you’re screened at 35, you may not be covered for another screening until you’re 40 or 45.
+An important note: Without a cancer diagnosis, some insurance companies can limit how often you can get screened.
+If you’re screened at 35, you may not be covered for another screening until you’re 40 or 45.
 Research your own coverage.

 Who’s at risk of colorectal cancer?